viktorferenczi/ReactNative-PanResponderExample/README.md

 # ReactNative-SwipeGestureHandler
 Swipe gesture handler for my projects.
-Feel free to use.
+It is not perfect, needs some correction.
+Feel free to use/edit/use it.

 Usage: